AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Note:** Custom unit of measurements (UOMs) are not supported.
 During the transfer of AF element data, AF elements with custom UOMs will not have their UOM property set.<br></br>

-   If a PI point reference's AF attribute contains a supported UOM, UOM data is transferred to the stream.
-The UOM of the attribute will be either the [source UOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_SourceUOM.htm) if specified or the [default UOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_DefaultUOM.htm).
-Asset properties including UOMs can be viewed in Asset Explorer.
-If there are multiple attributes that reference the same PI point and these attributes have different UOMs, UOM conflicts may occur and the stream will not have its UOM set.
-UOMs that cannot be transferred are recorded as errors in the PI to OCS logs.

 1. (Optional) To narrow your search by template name, in the **Template** field, select a template from the dropdown list.

 1. (Optional) To narrow the search by a specific AF category, in the **Category** field, select a category from the dropdown list.